+a.
 Group Process

-In each Arches mentoring group, a team of five paid mentors delivers a cognitive behavioral curriculum to a group of 20 young adults twice a week for six months; each participant can attend up to 48 group sessions.
-Each session lasts one and a half hours, including time for eating and for the session.
+In each Arches mentoring group, a team of five paid mentors delivers a cognitive behavioral curriculum to a group of 20 young adults twice a week for six months; each participant can attend up to 48 group sessions.7 Each session lasts one and a half hours, including time for refreshments and for the session.
 The group process is resourced to provide support to the participating young adults; vendors are required to provide hot food and metro cards to participants at each group session.
+Proposers would incorporate intrinsic and extrinsic incentives into the program model, including non-financial incentives.

 The groups are open and on-going: new participants are able to join existing groups at specified entry points (e.g., the first week of each month).
-Participants who complete the six month program can choose to continue with the group for additional sessions.
+If a participant completes the six month program and continues with the group for additional sessions, that participant will no longer count towards contracted enrollment numbers and cannot be included in budged reimbursement requests, including stipend payment requests.